Nerd Mr Butter

 • Section 501(c)(5): This section is made up entirely of labor unions.

-• Section 501(k): This includes child care organizations.
+• Section 501(k): This includes childcare organizations.

 • Section 501(c)(3): Finally, the most common type of organization within the United States code falls under "charities," which includes most charitable nonprofits, private foundations, trusts, and religious groups.